iantsai2004/INPlandtest1/README.md

 ## How to chat

-* Start a new conversation by sending `INPland` as the first word.
-This clears the previous goal map and begins a fresh one.
-* After starting, continue chatting normally without the prefix.
-The bot will guide you through providing your goal, other tasks you must handle, and the weekly time you can dedicate.
+Simply send a message to start a session.
+The bot will ask about your goal, any other tasks you must handle, and how much time you can dedicate.
+Mention things like *拆解* or *情緒* naturally in the conversation and the relevant features will trigger automatically.
+If you ever want to reset the planning flow you can still send `INPland`, but it is no longer required.
-* You may send `INPland` again at any time to create another goal map.